 I don’t recommend microfibre cloths as they leach microbeads of plastic into the environment.

-So not only are you reducing your waste you are also reducing your carbon footprint. (happy face).
+So not only are you reducing your waste, but you are also reducing your carbon footprint. (happy face).

 Whatever it is, simply make sure it’s fun and watch the trash levels drop as the competition gets hot!